KHOmega/KH-PC-and-Linux-Setup/vanilla-linux-setup.md

 Congratulations!
 You are very close into launching Kingdom Hearts 1.5/2.5 HD ReMix!

 - Step 1: Locate your game installation.

-- Step 2: Rename `EPIC` to `EPIC.bak`
-  - This is because the game will crash when trying to read the FMV files.
-There is currently no fix for this!
-- Step 3: Load up Heroic Games Launcher.
+- Step 2: Load up Heroic Games Launcher.
-- Step 4: Start up `KINGDOM HEARTS HD 1.5+2.5 HD ReMIX`
+- Step 3: Start up `KINGDOM HEARTS HD 1.5+2.5 HD ReMIX`

 And there you go!
 Kingdom Hearts 1.5/2.5 HD ReMix has been sucessfully installed!